 Streamlining your workflow might not be the sexiest of tasks, but it could make a big difference to your working life.
 When your bank balance isn’t looking as healthy as it should be, the tendency is to scrutinise your fee structure or focus on attracting more work.
 And while both of these things absolutely warrant your attention, it’s also worth looking internally at your workflow.
 It’s easy to forget that in business your time is worth money.

 Finding the most efficient workflow will help you widen your margins in the long run.
 For this article, we asked web professionals for tips on how to make sure you’re investing your time in the right places and advice on cutting the fat from your workflow.
-Their tips range from rethinking your tools (also see our list of web design tools), to switching the way you have meetings and do paperwork.
+Their tips range from rethinking your tools (also see our list of web design tools (opens in new tab), web hosting providers and guide to choosing the perfect website builder), to switching the way you have meetings and do paperwork.

 Read on to discover 19 ways you can streamline your workflow.